JoyfulReaper/HappyGopher/README.md

 * Optionally provides a file-backed guestbook with named or anonymous entries and replay suppression for clients that resend type-7 requests
 * Optionally publishes selector-served telemetry through Mission Control
-* Runs as a console application or Windows Service
+* Runs as a console application or Linux container, with Windows Service support
 * Includes a Dockerfile for container deployment
 * Configurable listening address and port
 * Configurable public hostname used in generated menus